Agility, speed, and a new outlook on co-development, says Malin Bendz, former Executive Vice President for Human Resources at Stora Enso.

 Stora Enso’s transformation to become a leader in the bio-economy started several years ago, as a response to global trends such as, for example, eco-awareness, urbanization, digitalization, and global warming.
 The company believes that everything that today is made from fossil-based materials can tomorrow be made from tree.

 “The global trends create challenges but also new opportunities.
-We are convinced that Stora Enso and the forestry industry can contribute to managing the planet’s resources in a more sustainable way," says Malin Bendz, Executive Vice President for Human Resources at Stora Enso.
+We are convinced that Stora Enso and the forestry industry can contribute to managing the planet’s resources in a more sustainable way," says Malin Bendz, former Executive Vice President for Human Resources at Stora Enso.

 “Imagine the number of products we use in our everyday lives.
 Many of them used to be non-renewable.
 We at Stora Enso create renewable options that are both environmentally friendly and intelligent,” she concludes.